Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please contact the Wayne County Department of Environment 24 Hour Hotline at 888-223-2363.

 Currently, you can not apply for a permit online.
-However, you can download applications, guides, checklist and forms from our website.
+However, you can download applications, checklists, guidebooks, and forms from our website.

-Permits would then have to be dropped off at the Inspection Department or into the Red Mailbox at City Hall, or mailed to, Inspection Department, City Hall Annex, 33000 Civic Center Drive, Livonia, MI 48154.
+Permit applications, plans, and a check would then have to be dropped off at the Inspection Department or into the Red Mailbox at City Hall.
+You can also mail to, Inspection Department, City Hall Annex, 33000 Civic Center Drive, Livonia, MI 48154.

 The purpose of a plan is to assure the construction project is designed in compliance with the code.
 If there are issues of noncompliance, they may be addressed during the plan review process.
 This saves the applicant time and money as it is more economical to make revisions prior to the start of construction.